Visiting Coron’s Famous Barracuda Lake

+I found this area absolutely stunning and breathtaking because of its clear waters and beautiful rock formations.
 This lake is also commonly referred to as the “craziest dive site in the Philippines.”
-The lake was named Barracuda due to the discovery of a large barracuda skeleton within its waters.
-Keep in mind that the barracuda still occupy these waters and it is likely that you will encounter them.
+The lake was named Barracuda due to discovering a giant barracuda skeleton within its waters.
+Keep in mind that the barracuda still occupy these waters, and it is likely that you will encounter them.

 How to reach and dive at Barracuda Lake?